FBence123/rlnoise_thesis/README.md

 collect_behav.m next.
 It calculates indices for the analyses of task behaviour.

+choice_sensitivity.m next.
+It preprocesses data for the choice sensitivity analyses.

 Q_diff_rt.m next.
 It preprocesses data for the Q value difference analyses.

 switch_prob.m next.
 It preprocesses data for the switch probability analyses.